FactorySimPy/FactorySimPy/docs/basic_components.md

 **About**

 The `Combiner` component represents a node that combines or packs items from multiple input edges into a single pallet or box, and then pushes the packed pallet to an output edge.
 It is useful for modeling operations such as packing, assembly, or combining flows from different sources.
 The number of items to be taken from each input edge can be specified, and the first input edge is expected to provide the pallet or container.
-A Combiner can process more than one item simultaneously and this number can be set using parameter `work_capacity`.
-Combiner creates that many worker threads to mimic its actions.
+A Combiner can process only one pallet at a time.
 The API documentation can be found in [Combiner](combiner.md)

 **Basic attributes**

 - `state` - current state of the component.
 This is a dictionary where each key is a worker thread's ID (assigned in order of initialization), and the value is the current state of that worker.
 - `processing_delay` - time taken to process and pack the items
-- `work_capacity` - maximum number of jobs or pallets that can be processed simultaneously
 - `blocking` - if True, waits for output edge to accept the packed pallet; if False, discards the pallet if the output edge is full
 - `target_quantity_of_each_item` - list specifying how many items to take from each input edge (first entry is always 1 for the pallet)
 - `out_edge_selection` - edge selection policy as a function to select output edge

 **Behavior**
  At the start of the simulation, the Combiner waits for `node_setup_time`.
 This is an initial, one-time wait time for setting up the node and should be provided as a constant (an `int` or `float`).
 Then it spawns `work_capacity` number of threads.
- Each worker thread then repeatedly:
+ The process then repeatedly:

 1. Pulls a pallet from the first input edge.
 2. Pulls the specified number of items from each of the other input edges and adds them to the pallet.